 Contact an Augusta, Georgia Construction Site Accident Lawyer Today

-A construction accident could give you an injury that impacts you for life.
+A construction accident could give you a serious injury that impacts you for life.
 You may have to face high medical bills and lost past and future wages, as well as significant pain and emotional suffering.
 Find out if you have grounds for an insurance claim or lawsuit after a construction site accident today.
 Contact our attorneys at (706) 722-8784 or online for a free consultation.
 We are all local to the Augusta, Georgia area.